Bucketlist Travels logo

 • Arles, Provence, France

-Set on a low hill in Arles, Provence, this is the biggest and one of the best-preserved Roman amphitheatres in France, where 20,000 would come to watch gladiators fight to the death.
+Set on a low hill, this is the biggest and one of the best-preserved Roman amphitheatres in France, where 20,000 would come to watch gladiators fight to the death.

-It was inspired by Rome’s Colosseum, which had been built a decade earlier – and was later converted into a fortress in the Middle Ages (an era from which three towers still survive).
-Originally the amphitheatre had a third level of arcades.
+Built in the late 1st century AD, it was inspired by Rome’s Coliseum, which had been built a decade earlier – and was later converted into a fortress in the Middle Ages (an era from which three towers still survive).
+Originally the amphitheatre had a third level of arcades, but even now there are lovely views over the rosy tile rooms of Arles from the top level.

 Good for age: 13+